Better. Up to date.

 Are plant-based proteins healthy?

-Yes, plant-based proteins are generally healthy and can be part of a balanced nutrition.
+Yes, plant-based proteins are generally healthy and can be part of a balanced diet.
 They are often low in fat, cholesterol-free and rich in fibre, vitamins and minerals.

-Are there any risks or side effects with a purely plant-based nutrition?
+Are there any risks or side effects with a purely plant-based diet?

-Can children and pregnant women eat exclusively plant-based protein?
+Can children and pregnant women eat only plant-based protein?

-A purely plant-based nutrition may be possible for children and pregnant women, but requires careful planning to ensure that all the necessary nutrients are consumed.
+A purely plant-based diet may be possible for children and pregnant women, but requires careful planning to ensure that all the necessary nutrients are consumed.
 It is recommended to seek professional nutritional advice.